TdsAlv/dbt_homework/README.md

 **Step 2**: Stage raw data.
 We flatten the JSON data into tabular format, then do some column renaming and data type recasting.
-Also adding a hash of JSON blob, this will make sure that on incremental loads, the rows are updated and not newly created.
+Also adding a \_unique_data_id which is a hash to identify duplicate records, this will make sure that on incremental loads, if we get updates for old rows, they are updated and not newly created.

 **Step 3**: Aggregate campaign data.
 Metrics grouped by each day and campaign.
 Added NULLIF() function in case we get 0 clicks or conversions in a day, so that we don't get division by 0.